Comparison of Affine and Rational Quadratic Spline Coupling and Autoregressive Flows through Robust Statistical Tests: Architectures

-In practice, $B$ and $K$ are fixed variables (hyperparameters), while $\lbrace (x_{i}^{(k)},y_{i}^{(k)})\rbrace^{K}_{k=0}$ and $\lbrace d_{i}^{(k)}\rbrace_{k=1}^{K-1}$ are $2(K+1)$ plus $K-1$ parameters, modeled by a NN, which determine the shape of the spline function.
-The different implementations of the RQS bijector, in the context of coupling and autoregressive flows, are determined by the way in which such parameters are computed.
-We briefly describe them in turn in the following two subsections.
+In practice, $B$ and $K$ are hyperparameters, while $\lbrace (x_{i}^{(k)},y_{i}^{(k)})\rbrace^{K}_{k=0}$ and $\lbrace d_{i}^{(k)}\rbrace_{k=1}^{K-1}$ are $2(K+1)$ plus $K-1$ parameters, modeled by an NN, which determine the shape of the spline function.
+The~different implementations of the RQS bijector, in~the context of coupling and autoregressive flows, are determined by the way in which such parameters are computed.
+We briefly describe them in turn in the following two~subsections.

-\subsection{The C-RQS}
+\subsection{The~C-RQS}